-In this blog series, The Caregiver’s Toolkit for Alzheimer's and Dementia, we are offering in-depth resources for those caring for a loved one with Alzheimer’s or dementia.
+In this blog series, The Caregiver’s Toolkit for Alzheimer's and Dementia, we offer in-depth resources for those caring for a loved one with Alzheimer’s or other types of dementia.

-Memory loss can be a frustrating — but common — sign of aging.
-It can be difficult to tell the difference between what’s normal and what are the early signs of more serious cognitive conditions such as Alzheimer’s or other types of dementia.
+Memory loss can be frustrating, and it may often be difficult to tell the difference between what’s normal and what are the early signs of more serious cognitive conditions such as Alzheimer’s or other types of dementia.
+This blog shares additional information on the following early signs and symptoms of dementia:

 Related: Life Enrichment Opportunities for Those with Alzheimer’s or Dementia >>

-Occasionally searching for the right word is normal, but if your loved one continuously has trouble following a conversation or struggles with the name of familiar objects, it could be a sign of something more serious.
+Occasionally searching for the right word is normal.
+However, if your loved one continuously has trouble following a conversation or struggles with the names of familiar objects, it could signify something more serious.

 Those with early-stage Alzheimer’s may also repeat themselves often or stop and start a conversation abruptly without realizing they have done so.

-Needing help to program a new phone or set up a television isn’t necessarily a symptom of cognitive decline.
-However, if your loved one finds completing familiar tasks such as going to the post office, taking medication consistently, or shopping for groceries increasingly challenging, you should pay attention.
+Needing help programming a new phone or setting up a television isn’t necessarily a symptom of cognitive decline.
+However, you should pay attention if your loved one finds it increasingly challenging to complete familiar tasks such as going to the post office, taking medication consistently, or shopping for groceries.

 While we may sometimes forget which day of the week it is, someone with early-stage Alzheimer’s may lose track of the passage of time entirely or have trouble remembering the season or even the year.